dhivyapadmanaban/bikesharing/README.md

 ### Bike Repair

-We need to identify the bikes which are used on many trips to help with the better utilization and maintainance.
-This treemaps easily tell us the bike ids with most number of trip and we can user the downtime window (4 AM - 6 AM) for bike maintainance.
+We need to identify the bikes which are used on many trips to help with the better utilization and maintenance.
+This treemaps easily tell us the bike ids with most number of trip and we can user the downtime window (4 AM - 6 AM) for bike maintenance.

 ![image](https://user-images.githubusercontent.com/83181834/128302865-d7a1afb2-2de5-4cd3-b921-54b447aeae09.png)